microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/New-MgDriveItem.md

               - `[LeaveDateTime <DateTime?>]`: The time the attendee left in UTC.
             - `[EmailAddress <String>]`: Email address of the user associated with this atttendance record.
             - `[Identity <IMicrosoftGraphIdentity>]`: identity
+            - `[RegistrantId <String>]`: Unique identifier of a meetingRegistrant.
+Presents when the participant has registered for the meeting.
             - `[Role <String>]`: Role of the attendee.
 Possible values are: None, Attendee, Presenter, and Organizer.
             - `[TotalAttendanceInSeconds <Int32?>]`: Total duration of the attendances in seconds.
           - `[MeetingEndDateTime <DateTime?>]`: UTC time when the meeting ended.
 Read-only.